Module 3: History as a Choice — Interactive Rebasing

 Learning Outcomes

-Section titled “Learning Outcomes”- Reconstruct a fragmented commit history into a logical narrative using interactive rebase operations (squash, reword, fixup, drop).
+Section titled “Learning Outcomes”- Reconstruct fragmented commit history into a logical narrative using interactive rebase operations such as squash, reword, fixup, drop, and edit.

-- Formulate a strategy for excising accidentally committed sensitive data (such as cloud credentials or certificates) from a branch’s permanent history.
+- Formulate a safe strategy for removing accidentally committed sensitive data from an unpublished branch’s permanent history.

 Why This Module Matters